 dbForge Studio for SQL Server offers a visual, quick, and simple way to manage database connections from Database Explorer.

 By default, Database Explorer opens when you start dbForge Studio.
-If it is closed, you can open it by doing one of the following:
+If it is closed, you can open it in one of these ways:

 Database Explorer displays recently used database connections.
 When opening Database Explorer for the first time, no connections are shown.